-Using a webcam may be overlooked under normal circumstances but now, it is a good idea to implement this practice.
-It can help to make meetings more dynamic, hopefully fun, and to contribute to a healthy work environment (that is why is important to get dressed for the day).
-If one day, you’re not feeling well or are unable to turn on your camera, let your team know.
-And remember you can change the background if there’s a lot of activity at home that can be distracting for the people in the call with you.
+Using a webcam may be overlooked under normal circumstances, but now, it is a good idea to implement this practice.
+It can help to make meetings more dynamic, hopefully fun, and to contribute to a healthy work environment (that is why it is important to get dressed for the day).
+If, one day, you're not feeling well or are unable to turn on your camera, let your team know.
+And remember you can change the background if there's a lot of activity at home that can distract the people in the call with you.

 If you're deep in work, attending a call or busy, don't feel pressured to respond right away.
 If it is urgent, your team will let you know.